openfv/openfv/README.md

 When the `MAJOR` version number is incremented, the `MINOR` version number SHALL be reset to a value of 000.

+### State Substring

+- The state substring is OPTIONAL
+- The state substring MUST be located at substring POSITION TWO
+- The state substring MUST include characters within the set: `a-zA-Z0-9_-.`
+- The state substring MUST include the delimiter `[` as the initial character and the delimiter `]` as the final character of the substring.
+The string contents inside these delimiters SHALL be defined as the state label
+- The state label SHOULD be 50 characters or less
+- The state substring MAY include a status substring (see guidelines below)

 ## Examples

 Examples of version strings that meet the OpenFV specification include: